Cerebus Checklist: Other Dave Sim & Gerhard Stuff

 • Rion 2990 #1: Sept 1986.
 The back cover has an ad for TMNT #8 with the art from the Southern Dutchess Promo poster that features TMNT and Cerebus.

-• San Diego Comic Con Program Book 1981: Some artwork inside (mostly drawn exclusively for the con) including a 1/2 page Cerebus by Sim.
+• San Diego Comic Con Program Book 1981: As a half page Cerebus by Sim.

 • Scream Dec 1973: Has a letter from Dave.